MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 #### Types of license

-- Windows Server Standard with active Software Assurance or subscription.
+- Windows Server Standard with active Software Assurance.
-- Windows Server Datacenter with active Software Assurance or subscription.
+- Windows Server Datacenter with active Software Assurance.

 #### Number of licenses